 The antioxidants in lemons fight damage caused by free radicals, which gives the skin an incredible glow from within.
 If you’ve ever used a vitamin C serum on your face, you know what I’m talking about.

-The vitamin C also helps the body produce collagen, which helps smooth out wrinkles (3).
+Vitamin C also helps the body produce collagen, which smooths out wrinkles (3).

 4. Protect Against Anemia

 Anemia is often related to an iron deficiency.
-Drinking lemon water can help enhance the body’s ability to absorb iron from food (4).
+Lemon water can help enhance the body’s ability to absorb iron from food (4).

-If you have iron deficiency anemia, you may want to try drinking lemon water when eating iron-rich foods.
+So if you have iron-deficiency anemia, you may want to try lemon water when eating iron-rich foods.

 D-Limonene is a plant compound found in lemon peel.
 It is what gives lemons their delightful, fresh scent.